Should I shave my head?

 Of course, bald head also requires regular care, since you will eventually have hair growing on your head.
 Also if you choose to complete your bald look with facial hair, you need to make sure your beard and moustache are always nice and tidy.
 Fortunately there are various tools out there that will help you get that neat look starting from razors to electrical shavers designed specifically for head shaving.

 In any case, once you shave your head you will be surprised by the ease of maintaining a bald look with little effort.
+Please note, that you need to take care of your bald head by using moisturizers, after shave gels and especially sunscreens when going out in the sun.

 Self confidence and deliberation, that’s what you will feel once you have finally closed the door to the endless struggle with your hair.
 The release of insecurity and freedom gained is so worth it.
 Remember you are not alone in this.
 Millions of people have faced the same issue at some point in their life.
 Once you’ve taken the decision, never look back.
 You rock it!